Warren County Career Center, "Where Learning Leads to Earning!"

 Directions and Maps

 WCCC offers programs for high school and adult learners and also operates a fully-licensed preschool.
-WCCC also provides Career Development services for its partner districts – Franklin, Kings, Lebanon, Little Miami, Springboro and Waynesville.
+WCCC also provides satellite programming for its partner districts – Franklin, Kings, Lebanon, Little Miami, Springboro and Waynesville.

 What programs are offered?

 Adult Education (link to AE home page http://www.mywccc.org/AdultEducation_home.aspx)

 If you are a high school sophomore interested in a two-year Career Technical program for juniors and seniors, go HERE, link to APPLY is accessible after the Sophomore Open House.

 Adult learners interested in a Workforce Development full-time or part-time program may explore our programs HERE.
 Make an appointment to attend an information session HERE.
 You may also call 513-932-8145 to set an appointment to meet with the Coordinator of the program that interests you, our Adult Education Counselor and Financial Aid Specialist to begin the application process.

 What are the advantages of Career Technical Education?

 Students completing a CTE program have the opportunity to earn industry certifications, college credit, and scholarships.
 Many programs lead straight into the workforce while equipping students to continue their education through college, apprenticeships or further workforce training.
 The WCCC staff and administration constantly evaluate the job market and network with the business community to ensure students are learning relevant skills for jobs that are in demand.
 Each student who successfully completes a CTE program earns a Career Passport – a portfolio that documents all skills and certifications the student has accomplished.

 How do I find out more about the Learning Lab Preschool?